 Why Anna Maria Island Is Perfect For A Family Vacation

 When we tell people that we took a 3-month-old and a 21-month-old to Florida for 4 weeks we’re usually met with confused looks.
 Surely they were too young for Disney?
-But when we explain about our time at the beautiful (and relatively undiscovered) Anna Maria Island beaches or about spotting manatees at Crystal River or visiting the oldest town in the US, St Augustine, people come to understand that there’s so much more to Florida than Disney.
+But when we explain about our time at the beautiful Anna Maria Island beaches or about spotting manatees at Crystal River, people come to understand that there’s so much more to Florida than Disney.
 Don’t worry, we did squeeze in a cheeky visit to Disney’s Animal Kingdom too!

 Anna Maria Island has some of the best beaches in Florida for families.
 With its 7-mile stretch of white sandy beaches, calm blue waters and laid-back living, it’s an incredible destination for a family vacation.
 If you’re thinking about visiting Anna Maria Island, here is some useful information to help with your vacation planning.

 Anna Maria Island Florida is situated about 50 miles south of Tampa on the west coast of Florida.
 Driving from Tampa to Anna Maria Island will take you around one hour.
 If you are visiting Florida specifically for Disney World and wonder how far is Anna Maria Island from Disney, it’s about 100 miles.
 You could easily to take a drive from Orlando to Anna Maria Island for a couple of days of relaxation on Anna Maria Island beach at the end of your Disney vacation.

 How do you get to Anna Maria Island?

 Up until 1922 when the Cortez Bridge was built, Anna Maria Island Florida could only be accessed by boat.
 Nowadays, you access it via the Anna Maria Island Bridge that takes you across the bay into Bridge Street, one of the most historic parts of the island.